GovTechSG/seed-documentation/seed-onboarding-instructions-for-macos.md

 ![warp-teams](images/cloudflare-warp-macos/warp-teams.png)

-?> Note: If you need to connect to a different VPN, disconnect and quit from the WARP client.
+?>  If you need to connect to a different VPN, disconnect and quit from the WARP client.

 ## Post onboarding notes